scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 stopping mechanism for the least adaptive bracket of Hyperband.

-The current implementation uses ``patience=True`` to choose a high value of ``patience=max_iter // 3``.
-This choice is validated by the experiments.
+The current implementation uses ``patience=True`` to choose a high value of ``patience=max_iter // 3``, which is validated by the experiments.

 Experiments
 ===========

 This section will highlight a practical use of ``HyperbandSearchCV``.
 This involves a neural network using a popular library (PyTorch [#pytorch]_ :cite:`paszke2017automatic` through the wrapper Skorch [#skorch]_).
 This is a difficult model selection problem even for this relatively simple model.
-The complete implementation behind these experiments can be found at https://github.com/stsievert/dask-hyperband-comparison.
+Some detail is mentioned in the Appendix, though complete details can be found at https://github.com/stsievert/dask-hyperband-comparison.

 .. [#pytorch] https://pytorch.org